CygenceTech/content-ops-starter/content/pages/incident-response-and-management.md

       against the ever-evolving threat landscape.

-      ETECH is a leading provider of comprehensive IRM services.
+      Cygence is a leading provider of comprehensive IRM services.
 With experienced cybersecurity practitioners and cutting-edge technology, we can help you prepare for, respond to, and recover from a cyber incident.

       ## *What is Incident Response and Management?*

       Incident Response and Management (IRM) is a process for handling incidents